(If you are a potential field supervisor interested in supervising an extern, please click here.)

 We offer the following types of externships:

-- Federal Government Externships with executive or legislative agencies of the U.S. government and Congressional committees or members of Congress (excluding partisan political work).
+- Federal Government Externships with executive or legislative agencies of the U.S. government, Congressional committees, and members of Congress excluding lobbying or partisan political activities

 - Judicial Externships with judges, courts, and organizations that provide research, educational, and management services to judges and courts